Willamette University College of Law: Collins Legal Center and Civic Justice Center

 In 1967, a new $1.1 million facility, the Truman Wesley Collins Legal Center, opened in September.
 The College of Law moved across campus to the Collins Legal Center along with Lady Justice, the 12 ft-tall, 300 lbs statue formerly located on the roof of the Marion County Courthouse.
 James L. Malone served as dean from 1967–1968, succeeded by Arthur B. Custy who became dean and served until 1971.
 During Custy's deanship the admissions standards changed at Willamette to require a bachelor's degree and taking the Law School Admission Test.
 Later deans of the school included Larry K. Harvey (1971–1977) and Leroy Tornquist (1979–1987).
 In 1984, the law school established the Center for Dispute Resolution, an alternative dispute resolution program.

-Deans of the school in recent years include David R. Kenagy (1994–1996 interim), Robert M. Ackerman (1996–1999), and Symeon Symeonides (1999 to 2011).
+21st century

 In 2008, the school opened the Oregon Civic Justice Center to house programs including the Center for Dispute Resolution, the Clinical Law Program, Center for Law and Government, and the Willamette Law Review.
 Willamette admitted part-time students for the first time for fall 2012, and since then, has added joint degree 3+3 Programs with Willamette College, Portland State University, Western Oregon University, and the University of Alaska Anchorage.
 With the 3+3 Program, students spend three years working on their bachelor's degree at those institutions, finishing their fourth year electives as a first year student at Willamette Law.

+Leadership

+Deans of the school in recent years include David R. Kenagy (1994–1996 interim), Robert M. Ackerman (1996–1999), Symeon Symeonides (1999 to 2011), Curtis Bridgeman (2013-2020), and Brian Gallini (2020-2024).
+In 2025, Jeffrey Dobbins was named as the school's 23rd Dean, after serving as Interim Dean beginning in the Fall of 2024.